-The best time to visit Kaduna city is during the dry season – between November and the early days in May.
-There are some special events and festivals that take place in Kd city and they are Kaduna Festival of Arts and Culture, the Barnawa Carnival, the KadFest, the Afan Festival, and the Tuk Ham Festival.
+The best time to visit Kaduna city is during the dry season, between November and the early days in May.
+There are some special events and festivals that take place in Kd city like the Kaduna Festival of Arts and Culture, the Barnawa Carnival, the KadFest, the Afan Festival, and the Tuk Ham Festival.
 These festivals all occur between November and January, and they are usually fun to partake in.

 How to Get to Kaduna

 There are several available transportation options for travelers who intend to visit Kaduna city.
 The transport options include by flight or by road.